Mihirsahu2307/Emotion_Recognizer/README.md

 2) Using webRTC to achieve low latency frame transfer to server; aiortc is a useful library.
 However with that approach, flask would have to be discarded.

 3) Deployment of webapps that use tensorflow as backend with keras is a real pain.
 I managed to make it work on pythonanywhere, but maybe another hosting service would serve better, or perhaps there could be a better way to deploy.

+## TODO

+1) Deploy the model as an api endpoint on some cloud platform and call the model using javascript from the webapp code.
+[YT](https://www.youtube.com/results?search_query=deploy+ml+model+as+api+on+cloud) (Deploy the ml model and host the webapp separately).
+Can also look into the aiortc approach, as flask would be needed for the api endpoint anyway.